The Long Duel

 Yul ready to meet critics in lobby at premiere

 Others in the cast leave nary a dent, including early Charlotte Rampling, and a young Edward Fox as some ‘left-tenant’ (blink you’ll miss him).
-The music score adds nothing, but there th are six different action sequences breaking up the scowls and balderdash.
+The music score adds nothing, and though there are six different action sequences breaking up the scowls and balderdash they’re sloppily staged, just a lot of noise and obvious stunts.
 Maybe those pretty Spanish mountains (subbing for the Himalayas) were too high of an elevation for a crew to function at their finest: the picture gasps for lack of freshness.

 31cb30a0f1f49f6564be5dec04b